abilian/nephele-smo-fork/README.md

 Note that third party libraries used in this project may have different licenses.
 Please refer to the respective libraries' documentation for details.
 We will provide a more detailed assessment of third-party licenses in the future.

 This is especially relevant for the Gurobi Optimizer, which is a mathematical optimization software library for solving mixed-integer linear and quadratic optimization problems.
 This package comes with a trial license that allows to solve problems of limited size.
-As stated elswhere, we need to replace it with an open-source alternative to avoid licensing issues.
+As stated elsewhere, we need to replace it with an open-source alternative to avoid licensing issues.

 ## Getting started